domschl/WinSteamOnMac/README.md

 That's all that's needed for an update.
 Below information applies only to the initial installation.

+When starting the Steam client after an update, remember that the initial first start might take several minutes (**patience!**), and is not always successful without 'retry': see below for common issues.

 #### Update trouble

 If steam doesn't start after an update: